Schools and Centres Pages

 Events

-Launch of third phase of ANU-UPNG Partnership
+Third phase of the ANU-UPNG Partnership

 The third phase of the ANU-UPNG Partnership was launched in April 2026, continuing the strong relationship between ANU’s Crawford School of Public Policy and the UPNG’s School of Business and Public Policy with support from the PNG-Aus Partnership.